Knowing the Parts of the Bible

 Genres of the Bible

 In order to fully understand the Bible, be aware that you cannot read all the books the same way because they are different literary types consisting of the law. the histories, parables, narratives, biographies, prose, poetry, prophecies and there is even a drama in the Bible.
-That drama is the Song of Songs or in some
+That drama is the Song of Songs, also called the Song of Solomon in some Bibles.

 Things to Keep in Mind